Go Bus Transport

-Go Bus Transport Ltd is a large bus company in New Zealand owned by Australian-based transport operator Kinetic Group.
-The company is based in Hamilton, New Zealand, and runs bus services in Hamilton, Hawke's Bay, Tauranga, Christchurch, Gisborne, Dunedin and Invercargill.
+Go Bus Transport Ltd (Go Bus Regional) is a bus company operating in New Zealand owned by Australian-based transport operator Kinetic Group.
+The company runs regional bus services in Hamilton, Hawke's Bay, Tauranga, Gisborne, Dunedin and Invercargill.

-In March 2020, it was announced the company and its 1700 buses would be sold to Kinetic Group, who is also the operator of Auckland SkyBus, subject to Overseas Investment Office approval.
+In March 2020, it was announced the company and its 1700 buses would be sold to Kinetic Group, subject to Overseas Investment Office approval.
 Approval was given in June and the acquisition was completed in August 2020.

+When Kinetic Group purchased NZ Bus in 2022, Go Bus and NZ Bus' urban businesses were combined into Kinetic Urban NZ.
+The Go Bus brand continues to operate its regional routes as Go Bus Regional.

 History

 In 2004, Go Bus was formed by the merger of C.J.
 Worth Ltd., trading as Blue Worth Coachlines and Hamilton City Buses (privatised in the 1990s), Simpsons and Hodgsons.
 Craig Worth was still commercial director in 2019.

 Original constituent companies

 Buses Ltd

 Buses Ltd was one of the companies forming Go Bus.
 It was formed in 1927 by the amalgamation of Blue Bus Co Ltd and Branton & Hodgson Public Motors.
 Rawlinson & Branton Bros. had run Hamilton-Frankton buses as Waikato Motor Co. from about 1914 and to Ngāruawāhia from 1924.
 By 1928 Buses Ltd was described as having a virtual monopoly of Hamilton buses.
 Buses Ltd was bought by Hamilton City Council in about 1980 and renamed Hamilton City Buses Ltd.